-The Council owns and manages over 5,200 Council Houses which it rents to tenants who qualify for social housing or for which it holds the freehold.
+1.1 The Council owns and manages over 5,200 Council houses which it rents to tenants who qualify for social housing or for which it holds the freehold.
 The Housing Revenue Account (HRA) is the ring-fenced account within which the Council records the income and expenditure for its operations as landlord to its residents and for the day-to-day management, repairs and maintenance of the council housing stock.
-This report outlines the proposed Housing Revenue Account (HRA) budget for 2024/25, which has been built on the estimates and assumptions in the updated 2023 HRA Business Plan.
+This report outlines the proposed Housing Revenue Account (HRA) budget for 2024-25, which has been built on the estimates and assumptions in the updated 2023 HRA Business Plan.
 The Business Plan has been reviewed to reflect changes in relevant legislation and guidance, along with consideration of the Council's declaration of a Climate Emergency and the ongoing challenges of the wider operating environment.

-The Direction on the Rent Standard 2019 required the Regulator of Social Housing to set a rent standard for social housing which came into effect from 2020, which would have been CPI +1% from the preceding September rate, this equates to 7.7% and is the recommended rent increase for the year.
-This rate is to also apply to those in Shared ownership.

-A 5% increase in garage rents is proposed which is in line with the wider Council policy on fees and charges.

-The report includes overall details of the proposed investment programme for the properties that are managed within the HRA, additional details of this work are set out within the Capital and Investment Strategy which is to be considered separately on this agenda.

-The HRA annual budget and HRA business plan assumes that any surpluses on the HRA are used to invest in redevelopment and upgrading of the existing stock, invest in new build affordable housing to be retained and rented by the Council within the HRA and then if there is sufficient monies available, the repayment of debt taken on under HRA self-financing.

-The 30-year business plan, presented to committee as part of the budget papers in January 2023 shows that there are sufficient resources within the HRA to carry out the Council's investment plans as well as repay the debt over the 30-year business plan period and still leave a healthy reserve balance at the end of the 30 years for further investment not yet identified.
-There are further expected investment needs that are to be fully developed in order to meet carbon targets and expected regulatory changes, and work on these continues and they are not currently fully reflected within the current plan, but they will be considered in future reviews.
+- 1.2 The Direction on the Rent Standard 2019 required the Regulator of Social Housing to set a rent standard for social housing which came into effect from 2020, which would have been CPI +1% from the preceding September rate, this equates to 7.7% and is the recommended rent increase for the year.
+This rate is to also apply to those in Shared ownership. - 1.3 A 5% increase in garage rents is proposed which is in line with the wider Council policy on fees and charges. - 1.4 The report includes overall details of the proposed investment programme for the properties that are managed within the HRA, additional details of this work are set out within the Capital and Investment Strategy which is to be considered separately on this agenda. - 1.5 The HRA annual budget and HRA business plan assumes that any surpluses on the HRA are used to invest in redevelopment and upgrading of the existing stock, invest in new build affordable housing to be retained and rented by the Council within the HRA and then if there are sufficient monies available, the repayment of debt taken on under HRA self-financing. - 1.6 The 30-year business plan, presented as part of the budget papers in January 2023 showed that there were sufficient resources within the HRA to carry out the Council's investment plans as well as repay the debt over the 30-year business plan period and still leave a healthy reserve balance at the end of the 30 years for further investment not yet identified.
+There are further expected investment needs that are to be fully developed in order to meet carbon targets and expected regulatory changes, and work on these continues and they are not yet fully reflected within the current plan, but they will be considered in future reviews. - 1.7 This report has also been considered by the Joint Executive Advisory Board at its meeting on 11 January 2024.
+The Board's comments are set out in section 16 of this report.
+At its meeting on 25 January 2024, the Executive also considered this report and endorsed the recommendations to Council set out below.

-2. Recommendation to Executive
+2. Recommendation to Council